Complete Guide To Disney Dining Plans at Disney World

 Other Dining-Related Booking Offers

 Besides the annual “Free Dining” promotion, Disney has occasionally released other dining-related discounts.
 The Summer Meal Offer has been available the past few years to book in January for arrivals on select summer (June, July, August) dates.
-2018 also had an offer for free kids dining for summer stays.
+Some years also had an offer for free kids dining for summer stays.

 Free Dining is also sometimes offered as a bounceback deal to current resort guests.
 Finally, certain offers are discounted package deals that require you to purchase a dining plan to access to deal.